Pulmonary Embolism

 Basics

-Pulmonary embolism (PE) is an acute cardiovascular disorder that requires emergent medical attention due to its high early mortality rates.
-PE causes pulmonary vascular bed obstruction, which results in acute right ventricular failure, a life-threatening condition.
+Pulmonary embolism (PE) is an acute cardiovascular disorder that causes pulmonary vascular bed obstruction, resulting in acute right ventricular failure.

 Description